 The background noise sounded not unlike distance road noise.
 No doubt some of the background noise was exactly that.
 So it was difficult to tell any self-noise apart from the ambient background noise.
 If necessary, the noise can easily be cleaned up in an editor, but I probably wouldn’t bother.

 What I did notice with the Audio-Technica lav mic was that occasional mouth clicks became noticeable after normalizing the recording.
 That’s something I didn’t notice with the other microphones.
 The clicks aren’t a huge worry since they can easily be fixed in an editor, such as Adobe Audition.

-I’m not going to give facts and figures for each of the mics.
-Even where data is available on the packaging I think it’s more important to let your ears judge.
+I’m not going to give data for each of the mics.
+Even where data is available on the packaging, I think it’s more important to let your ears judge.